Now-fired Preet Bharara boasts of ‘absolute independence’

-NEW YORK (AP) — A Manhattan federal prosecutor who says “absolute independence” was his touchstone for over seven years as he battled public corruption announced he was fired Saturday after he refused a day earlier to resign.
+NEW YORK (AP) — A defiant Manhattan federal prosecutor who says “absolute independence” was his touchstone for over seven years as he battled public corruption announced he was fired Saturday after he refused to resign.

 “I did not resign.
-Moments ago I was fired,” Bharara said in the tweet.
+Moments ago I was fired,” Bharara said in a tweet.

 In a statement later, he said: “Serving my country as U.S. Attorney here for the past seven years will forever be the greatest honor of my professional life, no matter what else I do or how long I live.
 One hallmark of justice is absolute independence, and that was my touchstone every day that I served.”